 We studied each other, then the children.

 “Kids,” Allison said, “we need a quick huddle here.
 Liz and Dave, take them to the corner and wait.”

-The twins weren't pleased about being excluded, but gathered up the kids and strolled to the corner.
+The twins weren't pleased about being excluded, but gathered up Sean’s kids and strolled to the corner.

 Theresa talked fast.
-“I don't know how much silver was stolen, but there's other stuff missing, Lionel isn't mentioning to the cops.”
+“I don't know the value of the stolen silver, but there's other stuff missing, Lionel isn't mentioning to the cops.”

 “Drugs?”
 I asked.